A Distributed Intelligence Architecture for B5G Network Automation

 \section{Experimental evaluation}

-The experimental evaluation, in a simplified scenario, aims at exploring potential gains of the proposed Q-Learning algorithm for Cooperation, or $\mathtt{QLC}$, and compares performance with an existing auto-scaling mechanism investigated in \cite{tang2015efficient} as well as with a centralized orchestration achieving the theoretical optimal solution.
+The experimental evaluation aims at exploring potential gains of the proposed Q-Learning algorithm for Cooperation, or $\mathtt{QLC}$, and compares performance with an existing auto-scaling mechanism investigated in \cite{tang2015efficient} as well as with a centralized orchestration achieving the theoretical optimal solution.